 One example of website accessibility for users with vision limitations is that alt-text must be coded with each image so that a screen reader can speak the alternative text while sighted users can see the image.

-Premier Legal Marketing: Your New Jersey Internet Marketing Company
+Premier Legal Marketing: Your Internet Marketing Company

 Digital marketing is constantly changing, and we pride ourselves on keeping ahead of the game and on top of the changing landscape of legal marketing.
-If you are interested in learning more about your website’s compliance, please call the New Jersey SEO specialists at Premier Legal Marketing at 856-320-2016 or submit an online inquiry.
+If you are interested in learning more about your website’s compliance, please call the SEO specialists at Premier Legal Marketing at 856-320-2016 or submit an online inquiry.
 We offer a full range of marketing services, including branding, website design and maintenance, social media marketing, pay-per-click campaigns, reputation management, blogs, press releases, email marketing, and more.